marksmccann/modality/README.md

 ```html
 <link rel="stylesheet" href="path/to/your/modality.min.css">
 ```
 2\.
-Add this before the closing body tag.
-If you want to use the jQuery, add jQuery to your page and then link to this file instead: `modality.jquery.min.js`.
+Add a link to the plugin before the closing body tag.
+If you want to use the jQuery version of the plugin, add jQuery to your page and then link to this file instead: `modality.jquery.min.js`.
 ```html
 <script src="path/to/your/modality.min.js"></script>
 ```
 3\.
-Create your modal window and give it an id.
+Create your modal and give it an id.
 ```html
 <div id="yourModalId">
     <!-- your content here -->